Ansonia Public Schools closed Wednesday due to natural gas outage in Derby, over 2K affected

 No evacuations have been made at this point and we have established a mobile command center in Derby.
 Our Community Liasons are in constant contact with Derby city officials and we’re keeping customers informed via phone calls, social media, and the local media.– Mitch Gross, Eversource spokesperson

-According to Mitch Gross, an Eversource spokesperson, the company had technicians working to resolve the issue — including personnel from Massachusetts, however, no evacuations had occurred due to the outage.
+According to Mitch Gross, an Eversource spokesperson, the company had technicians and supervisors working to resolve the issue — including personnel from Massachusetts, however, no evacuations had occurred due to the outage.
 Eversource deployed a mobile command center in Derby.
+Additionally, four zones were outlined as part of a restoration plan.

+The Town of Derby released a statement saying that Eversource customers received calls alerting that door-to-door gas shut service was underway by technicians — all of whom were screened for COVID-19 and cleared.

+Eversource plans to have service restored to a majority of customers by 11:59 p.m. on Wednesday, Nov.
+4,